thomascys/marvel/README.md

 cd marvel
 ```

 Run composer.
-When the installer asks you to choose a database name please type **marvel**
+When the installer asks you to choose a database name please type **marvel**.

 ```bash
 composer install